Know Your Resources, Know Your Rights

 Find Mental Health Support

 The New York State Mental Health Hotline can be contacted at 1-800-273-8255.
 You can find a mental health program in your area here using the Mental Health Program Directory.
-The National Suicide Prevention Lifeline can be contacted by dialing 988.
+The National Suicide Prevention Lifeline and the NYS Suicide & Crisis Lifeline can be contacted by dialing 988.

 Find Addiction Services and Supports

 The New York State Office of Addiction Services and Supports (OASAS) hosts the New York State HOPEline which offers help and hope 24 hours a day, 365 days a year for alcoholism, drug abuse and problem gambling.
-Call 1-877-8-HOPENY(467369) or text HOPENY (467369).
+Call 1-877-8-HOPENY (1-877-846-7369) or text HOPENY (467369).
 Toll-free and confidential.

 Find Family Support through Community Action Agencies

 Community Action Agencies provide services to help low-income families, including immigrants.
 Services include employment and training, education, housing, emergency food, and childcare.
-To find your nearest Community Action Agency, check here.
+Click here to find your nearest Community Action Agency.

 Find Help with New York Family Law and Family Court Matters